kaumaron/word_tools/nyt_cheat_kit/README.md

 lowest score).
 The non-common, non-proper and non-curse word rules aren't applied.
 That's an exercise left to the user.
 (I also didn't want to use another tool to get the frequency of words to determine non-common.)

+## Mini

+Straight up looks for the answers from https://word.tips/todays-nyt-mini-crossword-clues-answers/.
+Will provide the answers in order, grouped by
+ACROSS and DOWN.